Personal Injury Law Firm

 It is always smart to speak to a personal injury lawyer before talking to an insurance adjuster.
 The bicyclist’s description of how the accident occurred needs to be clear and consistent.
 A lawyer might want the bicyclist to wait until an investigation is complete before deciding whether to speak to the insurance company.

 The bicyclist’s lawyer may want to assign a private investigator or an accident reconstruction engineer to help find evidence.
 Uncovering all the facts to prove fault may take some time, but the process should start right away.
-A bike accident lawyer in Jonesboro, GA can help injury victims gather the evidence they need to prove the fault of the driver who caused their injuries.
+A bike accident lawyer can help injury victims gather the evidence they need to prove the fault of the driver who caused their injuries.